 Pearson is officially recognised as the world’s oldest bicycle business.
-In 2019, it is run by the fifth generation of the Pearson family, who strive to maintain the hard-won reputation established by our predecessors.
+Now it is run by the fifth generation of the Pearson family, who strive to maintain the hard-won reputation established by our predecessors.

 From our origins in a blacksmith’s forge to Pearson Performance, our state-of-the-art premises, that reputation has been earned by offering the highest quality products and service and by building long-lasting customer relationships.

 At Pearson, we also believe cycling should be fun, a balm for body and soul.
 So, while we take cycling seriously, we don’t take ourselves too seriously.
 For all the precision and expertise that goes into creating our bikes and apparel, we give our products distinctive names, that in turn celebrate the quirks of our national character.
 By drawing on a diverse cast of characters, from William Shakespeare to 10cc, we hope to imbue Pearson products not just with quality and performance but with personality.

 Tom Pearson, a blacksmith, sets up a shop in Sutton, south-east England.
 Ideally situated for passing trade en route from London to the south coast, Tom’s metalworking skills soon prove invaluable for an increasingly popular mode of transport: bicycles.

 Tom is succeeded by his son, Harry, who makes the switch into full-time bike manufacture.
 Pictured here with the first-ever Pearson bike, the Endeavour.

 By the outbreak of world war two, the business is in the hands of Harry’s sons, Arthur and Len.
 Both are exempted from the draft in order to produce bikes for the Home Front.

 Now steered by Arthur’s son, Roger, the Pearson brand diversifies into ‘racers and randonneurs’.
 In the 1980s, the shop is awarded ‘5-star Raleigh’ status.